JAckZ97/FridgeBot/README.md

 # FrigeBot
--What we have the food
+- What we have the food
--What we preference
+- What we preference
--What we can eat
+- What we can eat
--nutrition
+- Nutrition